 July 22 - 26, 2022

-The lake belonged to a nebulous, middle class that has earned an elevation marking on topographic maps but not a proper name: Lake 10,232.
-A nice set of numbers.
+The Sierra is overflowing with lakes: some named, but many not.
+A few years ago, I saw a photo of one particular lake and knew that I had to go there.
+True, this is how most trips start – but it’s especially how this one does.
+It belonged to a nebulous, middle class of lakes that has earned an elevation marking on topographic maps but not a proper name: Lake 10,232.
 It was described (when it was mentioned at all) as beautiful, solitary, and hard to get to.
 I didn't need much more convincing than that.

 A mountain range can be many things.
 One of those things is a puzzle.
 How do you get from here to there?
-How can you make your way most beautifully, efficiently, and least dangerously across its wild folds?
+How can you make your way most beautifully, most efficiently, and least dangerously across its wild folds?
 The Sierra Nevada is a forgiving place, so the answer to these questions is often surprisingly clear: a green ramp through crooked talus, a break in the ridgeline, a flat section of the raging creek.

-But 10,232 presents some formidable impediments, not least of which is that it is about as far from a road as anywhere in the Sierra.
+But 10,232 presents some formidable obstacles, not least of which is that it is about as far from a road as anywhere in the Sierra.
 For another, it’s situated amidst the exceptionally gnarly and entirely trail-less terrain bracketed by the White and Black Divides.
 I count six realistic access points, and all of them are a pain in the ass.

 Fortunately, there are slightly less masochistic ways to get there -- but none are quick.
 Amazingly, our itinerary is one of the faster and easier routes, yet it still took us 27 miles, 7000 feet of elevation gain, and a decent amount of complaining to get there.